TJF-Monticello/Chronology/README.md

-# mcd-ca-code
+# Chronology
-R code for Mean Ceramic Dates and Correspondence Analysis
+R code for conducting analyses to create site chronologies